-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 1 sweet potato, peeled, chopped
+- 1 sweet potato

-- 3 medium ripe bananas, mashed
+- 1 medium ripe banana, mashed (about 5-6 tablespoons)

-- 2 large eggs
+- 1 large egg

-- 1½ tablespoons dark cocoa powder
+- ½ tablespoon cocoa powder

-- 2 teaspoons baking powder
+- ½ teaspoon baking powder

-- 2 tablespoons ground flax
+- 2 teaspoons ground flax

-- 6 tablespoons chopped peanuts (skinless, salted is fine)
+- 2 tablespoons chopped peanuts (skinless, salted is fine)

 - cooking oil spray of choice

-- Simmer your sweet potato in a small pot of water on the stovetop until soft.
+- Peel and chop the sweet potato.
+Simmer it in a small pot of water on the stovetop until soft.
 It will take about 20 minutes.